jerturowetz/notes/to-do.md

 # Jer's To-Do List

+- Tags archives should not show to do list items.
+Other items?
+- rethink xmas gear & winter coat storage
 - Call local CLSC and inquire about post-natal services & home care
 - Learn about our pump
 - buy milk storage bags & learn how they work